lvainio/advent-of-code/README.md

 ## Usage

 The program automatically retrieves the problem input, and therefore requires the Advent of Code session cookie.
-To use it, retrieve the session cookie from your browser and set it as an environment variable `AOC_SESSION`:
+To use it, retrieve the session cookie from your browser and set it as an environment variable `AOC_SESSION`.
+In Windows it can be set with the following command:

 ```bash
 setx AOC_SESSION <your_session_cookie_here>